Dudely3/Dudely3/README.md

 My name is Addison.
 I like to build online services, APIs, and play with AI.
 I do a lot of work in C# .Net, but recently I've been branching out into things like Python.

 I was in a restrictive non-compete clause until the end of 2023, so much of the code I've written is private.
-However, I was recently laid off so now I can post whateevr I want! 😄
+However, I was recently laid off so now I can post whatever I want! 😄

 - 🌱 I’m currently learning graph theory because it applies to a lot of the different ML algorithms I work on.
 Any reccomendations?
 - 👯 I’m looking to collaborate on anything to do with AI, helping to build an API for the public good, or anything to do with code and gardening!